jh-projects/python-experiments/README.md

 ## arp_spoof_mitm.py
-- a PoC ARP spoofing tool created using the Scapy module
+- a PoC ARP spoofing/Man in the Middle tool created using the Scapy module
 - includes a basic console based UI created with ncurses
 - captures intercepted HTTP traffic and logs to file